 Are you interested in working with democracy research in an international environment?
-Are you currently enrolled in a master’s program within social sciences?
-Apply for an internship for spring 2021 at V-Dem!
+Are you currently enrolled in a master’s or bachelor's program within social sciences?
+Apply for an internship for fall 2021 at V-Dem!

 Varieties of Democracy (V-Dem) represents a novel approach to measuring democracy.
 V-Dem differs from previous datasets by distinguishing among different principles of democracy and offering about 470+ unique democracy indicators.
 These cover 202 countries, measured annually from 1789-2019.
 Our approach is also unique in that most of the data is coded by some 3 200 Country Experts based in 202 countries.
 The aim is to measure democracy with global standards based on local knowledge.

 We are currently looking for four highly motivated, self-driven interns who are interested in democracy as a research area.
-The internship is for 10 weeks, between 18 Jan - 26 Mar 2021 or 29 Mar 2021- 04 Jun 2021.
-Please note that the internship will take place remotely in case the Covid19 situation persists in spring.
+The internship is for 10 weeks, between 30 Aug - 5 Nov 2021 or 8 Nov 2021- 14 Jan 2022.
+Please note that the internship will take place remotely in case the Covid19 situation persists in fall.

 Internship gives opportunities to obtain practical experience in working with a research project within academia in an international environment.
 Internship tasks will vary in terms of current project’s needs.